-Associate Vice President for University Relations (retired)
+Associate Vice President for University Relations

-Rev. Theodore M. Hesburgh, C.S.C., President Emeritus of the University of Notre Dame, is one of the most influential Catholic priests in 20th century American history.
-He has made his mark not only on higher education but also on many of the era’s pressing social issues, including civil rights, Third World development, and nuclear proliferation.
+Rev. Theodore M. Hesburgh, C.S.C., President Emeritus of the University of Notre Dame, was one of the most influential Catholic priests in 20th century American history.
+He made his mark not only on higher education but also on many of the era’s pressing social issues, including civil rights, Third World development, and nuclear proliferation.

 When he stepped down in 1987 after 35 years as head of Notre Dame, Father Hesburgh was the longest-serving among active presidents of the nation’s college and universities, and his then 110 honorary degrees, the most awarded a living person, confirmed his stature as the elder statesman of American higher education.
 During his stewardship of the best-known Catholic university in the United States, he turned a school perceived through the lens of football into one with a first-rate academic reputation and an endowment ranked among the top 20 in the country.
 Shortly after he was appointed President of Notre Dame, he was tossed a football at a news conference and asked to assume the hiking position for a photograph, an incident he never forgot.
 The transition in image was evident when reporters from the national media trooped to campus to do interviews with the retiring Father Hesburgh.
 None was a sportswriter, and there were questions about a wide range of educational, religious and social concerns, but none about football.